Navagio shipwreck beach viewpoint in Zakynthos GreeceLast updated April 2026

 Filippoi Beach

 Towering cliffs surround this turquoise cove, with plenty of rocks to sun on.
-However, t’s not for the faint of heart!
+However, it’s not for the faint of heart!
 The drive down is steep, with one winding road that barely fits two cars.
 Best visited by boat if you’re not up for the task.

 Food options nearby: no.